-The triangular patterns of sharp steps and associated lows in the PS-InSAR data 515 could be also fitted by a three-fault model, involving shallower as eismic creep (up to 5 to 516 8 km depth) and combining the onshore ENE-dipping fault (106 km mark), creeping at 517 3-4 mm/yr, with an antithetic onshore WSW-dipping fault (110 km mark), creeping at 518 1 mm/yr, and the Augusta-Siracusa coastal fault (112 km mark), creeping at 3-4 mm/yr 519 (brown lines in Figure 7a).
-This ad-hoc model illustrates that the short wavelength geode-520 tic signal along the Eastern Hyblean Plateau coast can be explained by ongoing extension 521 tectonics and creep on coastal normal faults.
-We test the same configuration (two onshore 522 faults and the Augusta-Siracusa coastal fault) with a fault plane propagating to the surface up to 500 m depth (Figure 7a).
-This model, equivalent to a blind fault, induces vertical 524 surface deformation (between the 106 and 110 km marks) about 0.2 mm/yr slower than the model starting to creep from the surface but remains consistent with the PS-InSAR 526 data.
+The triangular patterns of sharp steps and associated lows in the PS-InSAR data 512 could be also fitted by a three-fault model, involving shallower aseismic creep (up to 5 to 513 8 km depth) and combining the onshore ENE-dipping fault (106 km mark), creeping at 514 3-4 mm/yr, with an antithetic onshore WSW-dipping fault (110 km mark), creeping at 515 1 mm/yr, and the Augusta-Siracusa coastal fault (112 km mark), creeping at 3-4 mm/yr 516 (brown lines in Figure 7a).
+We test the same configuration (two onshore faults and the 517 Augusta-Siracusa coastal fault) with a fault plane propagating to the surface up to 500 518 m depth (Figure 7a).
+This model, equivalent to a blind fault, induces vertical surface 519 deformation (between the 106 and 110 km marks) about 0.2 mm/yr slower than the 520 model starting to creep from the surface but remains consistent with the PS-InSAR data.
+521

-All this ad-hoc model, illustrates that the short wavelength geodetic signal along the Eastern Hyblean Plateau coast could be explained by ongoing extension tectonics and creep on coastal normal faults.
+At present, however, there is no evidence of the existence of faults matching the ones used in the third set of models.
+All these ad-hoc models, illustrate that the short wavelength geodetic signal along the Eastern Hyblean Plateau coast could be explained by ongoing extension tectonics and creep on coastal normal faults.

-3.4 Alternative hypothesis
+526 3.4 Alternative hypothesis

-To explore if other natural processes hypothesis that could explain part of the observed geodetic velocity patterns, we explore briefly investigate three alternative models:
+To explore if other natural processes could explain part of the observed geodetic velocity patterns, we briefly investigate three alternative models:

-Mantle flow upwelling
+530 Mantle flow upwelling

-Seismic tomography and volcanic data identify a slab window extending along most of the northern coast of Sicily, with a slab break-off recently propagating from west to east and potentially triggering toroidal and upwelling mantle flows (Trua et al., 2003; Civello and Margheriti, 2004; Faccenna et al., 2005; Scarfi et al., 2018).
-This process could induce long wavelength surface motions (so-called dynamic topography) over the whole Sicily.
-However, mantle flow numerical modeling mainly predicts areas of uplift and subsidence restricted to Mount Etna and the southern Peloritani region (Faccenna et al., 2011; Gallen et al., 2023).
-Thus, SE Sicily appears to be situated too far from the Ionian slab edge to be affected by upwelling mantle flow.
-Therefore, it is unlikely that this hypothesis explains the observed vertical surface deformations.
+Seismic tomography and volcanic data identify a slab window extending along 532 most of the northern coast of Sicily, with a slab break-off recently propagating from 533 west to east and potentially triggering toroidal and upwelling mantle flows (Trua et al., 534 2003; Civello and Margheriti, 2004; Faccenna et al., 2005; Scarfi et al., 2018).
+This 535 process could induce long wavelength surface motions (so-called dynamic topography) 536 over the whole of Sicily.
+However, mantle flow numerical modeling mainly predicts 537 areas of uplift and subsidence restricted to Mount Etna and the southern Peloritani 538 region (Faccenna et al., 2011; Gallen et al., 2023).
+Thus, SE Sicily appears to be 539 situated too far from the Ionian slab edge to be affected by upwelling mantle flow.
+There-540 fore, it is unlikely that this hypothesis explains the observed vertical surface deformations.
+541

-Volcanic deflation
+543 Volcanic deflation

-The last most recent major volcanic activity documented on the Hyblean Plateau dates back 1.4 Myr (Schmincke et al., 1997; Behncke, 2004), but recent minor volcanic magmatic activity, not recorded at the surface, cannot be totally ruled out.
-In such a case, volcanic material deflation located below the central Hyblean Plateau could induce local subsidence rates affecting a large region.
-We tested this hypothesis numerically with deflating spheres, 6 to 14 km in diameter, (Mogi model, Supplementary Figure S14) situated at a depth of 8 km, at the top of the Paleozoic basement and possible location of magma accumulation (Henriquet et al., 2019).
-Our first-order tests show that even using extreme deflations of 50-75\%, the PS-InSAR subsidence rates cannot be reproduced (Supplementary Figure S14), rendering the volcanic deflation hypothesis extremely unlikely.
+The last volcanic activity documented on the Hyblean Plateau dates back 1.4 545 Myr (Schmincke et al., 1997; Behncke, 2004), but post-volcanic deep tectono-magmatic 546 activity, not recorded at the surface, cannot be ruled out.
+In such a case, volcanic material 547 deflation located below the central Hyblean Plateau could induce local subsidence rates 548 affecting a large region.
+We tested this hypothesis numerically with deflating spheres, 6 549 to 14 km in diameter (Mogi model, Supplementary Figure S14), situated at a depth of 8 550 km, at the top of the Paleozoic basement and possible location of magma accumulation 551 (Henriquet et al., 2019).
+Our first-order tests show that even using extreme deflations of 552 50-75%, the PS-InSAR subsidence rates cannot be reproduced (Supplementary Figure 553 S14), rendering the volcanic deflation hypothesis extremely unlikely.
+55

-Hydrological loading
+556 Hydrological loading